Students out thousands of dollars after flight school closes

 The three are from Turkmenistan, Peru and Ecuador.

-School owner Arian Prevalla and its lawyer didn't return messages seeking comment.
+School owner Arian Prevalla has not returned messages seeking comment.
+The school's lawyer declined to comment Thursday.

 Authorities are investigating the two crashes.
 A student was killed and Prevalla survived a wreck in East Hartford in October.
 Prevalla told authorities the student crashed the plane on purpose.
 Another student was killed in a crash in East Haven in February.